EloyGomez-bd/trip-record-data/README.md

 4. This will download New York City yellow taxi trip data for the specified period in Parquet format.

 The downloaded data will be processed, and data quality checks will be performed.
+These checks are based on whether the 'total_amount' column has null data, values less than zero, or if the data type is incorrect.
 The processed results will be saved in the processed_data folder.
 Null data will be saved in processed_data/null_data, and data with negative amounts will be saved in processed_data/negative_amount.

 Error logs and progress will be displayed in the console.